-Describe examples of stop motion animation characters and sequences they have tested, models reviewed, and suggestions offered, that assisted others with the animation production S54 S55 S56 Describe the development of the animated character through its movement and timing K58 Option KS's Option 3 3D Does not Produce key frames and in-betweens breathing life into a character and describe how they considered: Produce an animation which includes interactions between characters and/or objects K61 K65 Animation meet the the physics of motion and resistance or have completed a non-routine and nuanced K66 S60 S61 S62 S63 S64 pass criteria pass the physical properties and mechanics of particle systems, structures, cloths, fluids and crowds and how they react and respond to different stimuli character/object performance animation (in addition to a solid physical/body mechanics performance).
-S65 • creation of naturalistic physical or magical phenomena such as fire, water, clouds, smoke and physical destruction K61 K65 K66 K61 S60 S61 S62 S65 Block animation using stepped or spline techniques, structuring the animation appropriately for the production S60 Create animation layers that work on top of existing motion capture data and polish captured performances to meet production requirements S61 Script rigs and ensure rigging techniques and references create credible animation with movements that are realistic for the type of object being modelled and the style of animation required S63 S64 Explain how they evaluated the rigs they developed and considered how these could Create the movement and performance required by the production to in-between the animation adjusting the curves and adding extras keys as appropriate S62 have been improved or justify their use as is S63 S64 Maintain continuity of character/ performance with other shots in the sequence and/ or other animators work S65
+Describe examples of stop motion animation characters/objects/creatures and sequences they have tested, models reviewed, and suggestions offered, that assisted others with the animation production S54 S55 S56

+Describe the development of the animated character/object/creature through its movement and timing K58

+Option KS's K61 K65 K66 S60 S61 S62 S63 Option 3 3D Animation Does not meet the pass criteria Produce key frames and in-betweens breathing life into a character/object/creature and describe how they considered: the physics of motion and resistance the physical properties and mechanics of objects - for example particle systems, structures, cloths, fluids and crowds - and how they react and respond to different stimuli creation of naturalistic physical or magical phenomena such as fire, water, clouds, smoke and physical destruction K61 K65 K66 Block animation using stepped or spline techniques, structuring the animation appropriately for the production S60 Ensure rigging techniques and references create credible animation with movements that are realistic for the type of object being modelled and the style of animation required S62 Produce an animation which includes interactions between characters and/or objects/creatures or have completed a nonroutine and nuanced character/object/creature performance animation (in addition to a solid physical/body mechanics performance).
+K61 S60 S61 S63 Create the movement and performance required by the production to in-between the animation adjusting the curves and adding extras keys as appropriate S61 Maintain continuity of character/object/creature/performance with other shots in the sequence and/ or other animators work S63 Explain how they evaluated the rigs they used and considered how these could have been improved.
+S62

-Option KS's Option 4 Interactive Does not Create animated assets for use and describe how they applied and considered: Produce an animation which includes interactions between characters and/or objects K68 K69 media and immersive meet the relevant standards and conventions relating to user-interface design or has completed a non-routine animation for a particular platform K71 K72 K73 K74 reality pass criteria • principles of interaction design, the usability and accessibility of the assets K71 S69 S70 \$69 \$70 \$71 \$72 \$73 which event or user interaction would trigger the animations and how many times this would be used 073 the purpose and target users for the assets Explain how they have assessed and K68 K69 K72 K73 K74 evaluated the physical factors to be considered as part of interface design Design and create animations that meet the requirements of the parameters given and for the target platform and medium, ensuring animations are fit for purpose S69 S70 K68 K69 K74 Explain the impact of on own work of technical parameters such as the processing power, memory, bandwidth, screen size, resolution, colour depth, physical user interface etc. of the target platform(s) K71 Provide documentation for others to incorporate your animations into the product including preparatory and pre-production notes and narratives relating to the development process S72 Describe how animations are saved and organised in appropriate formats using appropriate filing and naming conventions so that they can be located easily by others S71, S73
+Option Option 4 Does Create animated assets for use and describe how they applied and Produce an animation which includes KS's Immersive not considered: interactions between characters and/or K68 K69 K71 K72 Technology meet the pass relevant standards and conventions relating to user-interface design objects/creatures or has completed a nonroutine animation for a particular platform K71 S67 S68 K73 K74 S67 S68 criteria principles of interaction design, the usability and accessibility of S69 S70 theassets Explain how they have assessed and evaluated S71 which event or user interaction would trigger the animations and the physical factors to be considered as part of interface design K68 K69 K74 how many times this would be used 3 the purpose and target users for the assets K68 K69 K72 K73 K74 Design and create animations that meet the requirements of the parameters given and for the target platform and medium, ensuring animations are fit for purpose S67 S68 Explain the impact of on own work of technical parameters such as the processing power, memory, bandwidth, screen size, resolution, colour depth, physical user interface etc. of the target platform(s) K71 Provide documentation for others to incorporate your animations into the product including preparatory and pre-production notes and narratives relating to the development process S70 Describe how animations are saved and organised in appropriate formats using appropriate filing and naming conventions so that they can be located easily by others S69, S71